-When trying to determine the authenticity of a Rolex watch, Craig Duling feels it is important to understand how Rolex actually makes its watches:
+When trying to determine the authenticity of a Rolex watch, Paul Duling feels it is important to understand how Rolex actually makes its watches:

 - Rolex uses the highest grade of stainless steel – 904L (Yacht-Master II with stainless steel bracelet) available and it is extremely hard to machine but they use it because the quality really shows.